Tito-Olisakwe/smartiee/ApplicationDesignDocument.md

-# Smartiee Quiz Application Design Document
+# Smartiee Application Design Document

 ## Overview
 The Smartiee Quiz application is a web-based interactive platform built with Blazor WebAssembly.
 This document outlines the key components of the application's design including data structures, classes, and services.